ZivoMartin/AVANCEMENT-PROJET-STAGE/selenium.md

 ### Senarios
 * A user presses the Tab key to navigate within the page : Yes
 * Pressing Enter on an element like an href to navigate to the page: Yes
-* A user copies and pastes text using Ctrl+C and Ctrl+V : he didn't detect it but when u paste a text in an input he will type it so it work.
+* A user copies and pastes text using Ctrl+C and Ctrl+V : No
 * A user selects text using Ctrl+A : No
-* A user goes back using Ctrl+Z : Yes
+* A user goes back using Ctrl+Z :

 ## Keyboard + mouse